HorsesAss.Org

 Drinking Liberally — Seattle

 We meet tonight, and every Tuesday evening at the Roanoke Park Place Tavern, 2409 10th Ave E, Seattle.
-The starting time is 8:00 pm, but some folks show up before that for dinner.
+The starting time is 8:00 pm, but some folks show up before that for dinner and the election returns.

 Can’t make it to Seattle?
 Check out another Washington state DL over the next week.
-They’re everywhere!
-The Tri-Cities chapter also meets this and every Tuesday night.
-On Wednesday, the Bellingham and Burien chapters meet.
-And on Thursday, the Woodinville chapter meets.
+The Tri-Cities chapter also meets this Tuesday.
+The Lakewood chapter meets this Wednesday.
+And on Thursday, the Tacoma chapter meets.

-With 203 chapters of Living Liberally, including eighteen in Washington state, three in Oregon and three in Idaho, chances are excellent there’s a chapter meeting somewhere near you.
+With 204 chapters of Living Liberally, including eighteen in Washington state three in Oregon and three more in Idaho, chances are excellent there’s a chapter near you.

 Share: